zkinsk/scrape-this/README.md

     - Cheeiro extracts target info from the raw code

 3. Mongo & Mongoose
-    - store the curated data extractec by Cheerio for later use
+    - store the curated data, extracted by Cheerio, for later use
+    - stores notes in an collection that is associated with the collection of articles

 4. Handlebars
     - pre-renders the HTML and sends it to the client